-So, awarded financial aid isn't enough to cover the full cost of attendance and you know you or your student will need additional student loans to pay for college.
+So, awarded financial aid isn't enough to cover the full cost of attendance and other expenses and you know you or your student will need additional student loans to pay for college.
 Before filling out loan applications, consider future repayment for any loans.
 Here's what you need to know.

 Federal student loans are limited.

 Undergraduate students can take out only so much in federal student loans each year.
 If additional student loans above that limit are required, you may need to consider private student loans or parent loans.

 Undergraduates need adult assistance.

 Students need to have a creditworthy cosigner for any private student loans, unless they can meet underwriting criteria on their own.
 If parents are willing to consider a federal Parent PLUS Loan.
 If parents are willing to consider a federal Parent PLUS Loan or a private loan for parents, the parents will need to borrow that money and be responsible for paying it back themselves.